tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 **What would success look like?** The trade-off is: Does winning early in the season mean you're burning out your players too soon?
 Are you getting your best strats nerfed before TI rolls around?
 Have you given too much data for other teams to learn what your weaknesses are?
 These are legitimate concerns because, historically, the team that wins everything during the season does *not* win TI.

 If there's ever a moment to hit your stride as a team, it's near the end of the season.
+Maybe by winning a little FISSURE Universe: Episode 6.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/betboom.jpg" alt="Banner"></p>